gabrielkassjohnson/parameter-free-topological-clustering/README.md

-This is a progression of the most likely clusterings found by Pogo.
-At first, the dataset is all unlabelled, in white.
-Then the small clusters begin to form and merge, stabilizing into the main clustering, before finally merging into one, and looping to the beginning of the animation again.
+This is an illustration of how Pogo proceeds through a dataset.
+You can see the clusters merging and stabilizing into the most persisent clusters.

 <img  src="varied120frames.gif" />